Giancarlo Stanton Player Props: Yankees vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff paces the league.

-- The Marlins have a 4.19 team ERA that ranks 15th across all league pitching staffs.
+- The Marlins have the 16th-ranked team ERA across all league pitching staffs (4.23).

-- In his last time out on Saturday, the left-hander tossed 5 1/3 innings against the Texas Rangers, allowing four earned runs while surrendering six hits.
+- The right-hander last pitched on Sunday against the Texas Rangers, when he tossed six innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.